Intergenerational risk sharing in a Defined Contribution pension system: analysis with Bayesian optimization: Tutorial on Bayesian optimization

 \subsection{Demonstration}

 Figure \ref{fig:BO-demo-gamma10} shows an example of points $x = (\pi, \theta)$ evaluated by BO for $\gamma = 10$.
 The green points are the $n_{\rm init} = 10$ initial design points $x_1, \dots, x_{n_{\rm init}}$ generated by Latin hypercube sampling.
-The total number of evaluated points is $N = 100$.
-The red point is the maximizer $x_N^*$, and the blue points are the 10 other second-best parameters (largely overlapping with the red point).
+The total number of evaluated points is $M = 100$.
+The red point is the maximizer $x_M^*$, and the blue points are the 10 other second-best parameters (largely overlapping with the red point).
 For a comparison, we show $10 \times 10$ grid points.
-Figure 2 also shows a heat map describing the landscape of the objective function $f(x) = f(\pi, \theta)$ (red: higher; blue: lower).

-Figure \ref{fig:BO-demo-gamma10} shows that the parameters evaluated by BO concentrate in the region around $\pi = 0.25$, where the function values are high (as shown in the heat map).
-In comparison to the $10 \times 10$ grids, BO uses the same computational budget of 100 evaluations more efficiently by focusing on the region where the function values are high.
-This example describes the usefulness of BO in simulation studies of a pension system in general, as BO can reduce computational burdens substantially.